 Recommended Material:

-Can you understand a conversation in English but still can’t speak?
-With the Fluency course, you will speak English automatically.
+Can you understand a conversation in English but still canât speak?
+The Fluency course will help you speak English automatically.
+Learn how to speak English without translating mentally.

-Hello ticher love you class 😘 is very important for me thanks
+Hello ticher love you class đ is very important for me thanks

 Hi, Georgiana, Thanks so much .
 It’s really effective to improve my English speaking by your “just listening” method.
 In the past decade, I’ve tried too many ways and used too much time in English learning but there was only limited effect I’ve gained.
 Sometimes, I even think: Maybe I won’t be able to do good in English speaking in my life no matter how hard I try to learn it.
 But now, with your method, I bring my confidence back.
 I believe I can also speak English fluently and confidently in the future if I continue the habit of listening step by step every day.